 What is a bubble chart?

-Just in case you’re not sure whether a bubble chart best fits your project, let’s quickly define this type of visualization.
+If you’re not sure whether a bubble chart best fits your project, let’s quickly define this type of visualization.

-Bubble charts display data in three (or even four) dimensions.
+A bubble chart (also known as a bubble plot) displays data in three (or even four) dimensions.
 Like a traditional scatter plot, you can show different metrics on the x-axis and y-axis of the chart.
 Then you can visualize a third dimension of data through the scale of the bubbles.
 The larger the bubble, the larger its value.
 If you need to visualize a fourth data set, you can use different colors to group the bubbles into categories.

 If your data includes location, you can use the same elements shown above to create a bubble map, also called a cartogram.
 You’ll essentially lay the standard bubble chart over a geographic map, the x-axis and y-axis becoming the latitude and longitude.